betairylia/otSR-2/playstyles.md

 This is a simple visualization of some replays I have downloaded from the osu! website (taiko mode).
 This demo tries to analyze the playstyle from the replay, and the visualization plot is done in a specific way ([umap](https://umap-learn.readthedocs.io/en/latest/)), so that replays with similar "playstyle" (what so defined via my program) will stay close in the plot.

-Top-1500 players' best performance 1 & 2 have been plotted.
+Top-5000 players' best performance 1~8 have been plotted, but some (~20%?) of those replays are no longer available, so in that case the specific bp is ignored.

 Usage: